lweijiie/SC1015Proj/README.md

   - Visualisation of missing values using `missingno`
   - Imputation of missing values, with machine learning - `MissForest`
   - Standardisation of columns
+  - Encoding of categorical data
+  - Cross-validation on regression models
   - Abovementioned regression methods

 ## References